uchicago-cs/cmsc23300/website/working_in_pairs.rst

 code collaboratively.
 Make sure you review our `Using Git <git.html>`__ page and, in particular, that you familiarize yourself with using branches in Git, as these will be necessary for doing issue tracking and code reviews.

+We do have one caveat about branches: avoid having per-person branches (i.e., you do all your work on all the projects in one branch, and your project partner does all their work on all the projects in another branch).
+Below we suggest a better way to manage branches, where each branch corresponds to a specific task or issue you're working on (and, while these will often be worked upon by just one person, that isn't always the case).

 You should also make sure to set up `Continuous Integration <ci.html>`__ (CI) on your repository.
 In combination with frequent code reviews, CI is a great tool